Flowers for Self-Care

 - Color your world: Bright colors promote optimism and a sense of uplift.
 Choose orange or yellow roses for your kitchen counter or desk, and watch your mood soar.

 - Find peace: If it seems like nothing is going right today, try flowers in soothing, tranquil colors, such as blues and lavenders.
-Place a small arrangement on your nightstand or in your bathroom, and experience stress relieving benefits right before you go to bed, and when you get up to start your day.
+Place a small arrangement on your nightstand or in your bathroom, and experience stress-relieving benefits right before you go to bed, and when you get up to start your day.

 - Gift yourself some joy: Surround yourself with simple things that make you feel happy and loved, like a vibrant bunch of flowers.
 Flowers have the power to open hearts—helping you to focus on the positives in your day.
+Pick out a gorgeous bouquet of fresh flowers at your local store, or send some to your own home.
+Each time you look at your flowers (or get a whiff of that great scent), you’ll remember that you deserve a little TLC.

 - Sprinkle your house with small doses of calm: You’ll be amazed how many small arrangements you can get out of a single bouquet.
 Place a few stems throughout your home for constant reminders to ‘stop and smell the roses.’
 And the fragrant scent can really soothe you, too!